Bathrooms

 In this Vancouver penthouse, the millwork is painted a punchy peacock, while the fluted vanity strikes a calmer note in a pastel pink.
 Gutsy terrazzo counters are accented by rose gold faucets.

-Pretty buttery tile brings sunny vibes to this Florida guest bathroom.
-Glossy tiles and citrus wallpaper creates a color-drenched effect that’s effervescent, and perfect for this tropical climate.
+Pretty buttery tile brings sunny vibes to this guest bathroom.
+Glossy tiles and citrus wallpaper creates a colour-drenched effect that’s effervescent, and perfect for a home in a tropical climate.

-In Deputy Editor Emma Reddington’s kids’ bathroom, she juxtaposes two bold colors to maximum effect, and the fire-engine red fixtures are the cherry on top.
-The yellow linoleum tile floor, green walls and the red hardware create a riot of color.
+In Deputy Editor Emma Reddington‘s kids’ bathroom, she juxtaposes two bold colours to maximum effect, and the fire-engine red fixtures are the cherry on top.
+The yellow linoleum tile floor, green walls and the red hardware create a riot of colour.
 “I love the vanity in the kids’ bathroom, with its custom red powder-coated faucet and handles.”

 This dark, leafy Arley wallpaper creates a treehouse effect in this principal ensuite.
 Gold-toned faucet mirrors the wallpaper’s bronzy botanical leaves.
 “If there’s a surefire way to make even the smallest room in your home stand out, it’s with wallpaper,” says designer Sabrina Albanese.

-The kids’ bathroom in Jenna Botrie’s home is light and bright with a two-toned tile treatment that pairs denim blue and white tile for depth and contrast.
+The kids’ bathroom is light and bright with a two-toned tile treatment that pairs denim blue and white tile for depth and contrast.
 An intricate woodland shower curtain is a pop of pattern.

 In a principal ensuite designed by Sabrina Albanese, stunning Onice Giallo onyx clads the walk-in shower, while modern botanical wallpaper on a sage-green ground injects a tropical vibe.